rapid7/insightconnect-workflows/workflows/Lookup_Vuln_From_Slack/help.md

 *This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
 Note the Chatbot must be in the channel in order to trigger the workflow this way.*

-To run the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `lookup-vuln`.
+To run the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `lookup-vulnerability`.

 For example, in a direct message to your Chatbot:
-* `lookup-vuln CVE-2020-0674`
+* `lookup-vulnerability CVE-2020-0674`

 Or in a channel including your Chatbot:
-* `@Rapid7 InsightConnect lookup-vuln bluekeep`
+* `@Rapid7 InsightConnect lookup-vulnerability bluekeep`

 ## Technical Details